STEP 1: Buy this recipe and instruction book (or borrow it from the library)

 I had fun using this book’s recipes and calendar of menus.
 The instructions were easy.
 The book explained the reasoning behind introduction certain foods in order and provided information on common food allergies.
 My baby loved the variety of foods.
 My favorite part of this book is the day-by-day menu calendar for the first three months of solids.
 Amazing!

-I printed photos I took with my phone of the menu pages and put them on the fridge and wrote individual dates on each day.
+I printed photos of the menu pages and put them on the fridge and wrote individual dates on each day.
 That made it super easy for me, my husband or our nanny to make sure our daughter was having a variety of healthy foods.
 It also meant any one of us knew what was on the menu for that day without having to consult with one another.

 The book has tons of info on what to introduce in what order, allergy foods, etc.

 STEP 2: Gather the baby food accessories you need for making and serving the food

 - It is useful to have 4-5 silicon ice cube trays for freezing the purees.